Early Origins of the Stockay family

 Distinguished members of the family include Sir Humphrey Starkey; Thomas Starkey (c.1495-1538), an English political theorist and humanist; John Starkey, was a publisher active in London in the second half of the 17th century; John Starkey (c.1503-1554), of Canterbury, Kent

-, an English politician, Member of Parliament for Canterbury in 1539; Sir...
-Another 104 words (7 lines of text) are included under the topic Early Stockay Notables in all our PDF Extended History products and printed products wherever possible.
+, an English politician, Member of Parliament for Canterbury in 1539; Sir Oliver Starkey (c.1523-1583), an English knight, the only English knight present at the siege of Malta, and the only knight to be buried in the crypt of...
+Another 77 words (6 lines of text) are included under the topic Early Stockay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stockay family to Ireland